ADHD And Me - Why I'm Doing Things My Way

 learn unless I chose to."

-The next few years my life were a constant roller coaster of new managers, drugs and alcohol, studio sessions, being completely manic and going between feeling on top and devastatingly low.
+The next few years my life was a constant roller coaster of new managers, drugs and alcohol, studio sessions, being completely manic and going between feeling on top and devastatingly low.
 A stream of bad decisions would leave me feeling hopeless and heartbroken.
-My love for creating and my hyper focus meant I couldn't let my dreams go.
+My love for creating and my hyperfocus meant I couldn't let my dreams go.
 Each time I would manage to pick myself up again but I could never shake the feeling of being happy and I'd end up chasing anything for the rush of dopamine.
-For example if I was in the studio and the session had gone well, the thought of just going back home and being alone would mean that positive rush was over - so I'd end up at a party, staying out or just doing anything to ensure that feeling didn't end, those things usually ended up making the dopamine come down worse and I'd end up with burdening feeling of being regretful about something I'd said or done.
-Other people began to notice my behaviour was perhaps not normal and my mum would often describe me as sounding manic if I'd call her after sessions or meetings that I'd felt had gone well.
+For example if I was in the studio and the session had gone well, the thought of just going back home and being alone would mean that positive rush was over - so I'd end up at a party, staying out or just doing anything to ensure that feeling didn't end, those things usually ended up making the dopamine comes down worse and I'd end up with burdening feeling of being regretful about something I'd said or done.
+Other people began to notice my behavior was perhaps not normal and my mum would often describe me as sounding manic if I'd call her after sessions or meetings that I'd felt had gone well.
 I was so desperate to keep making music that I was making music that I didn't even like and I was so desperate to have a career that I'd essentially say yes to anything as opposed to thinking about what was actually the right thing for me to do.
 These issues intertwined with being obsessed and having issues with my pride.

 "I was over everything, I could not understand how life just seemed so difficult for me."